hincz-lab/motion-blur-microscopy/README.md

     This code was last run without errors with the following library versions:

+    - python 3.9.15
+    - matplotlib 3.6.2
+    - numpy 1.23.4
+    - pandas 1.5.2

 * [Create Reproducibility Plots](/Analysis_Material/Create_Reproducibility_Plots/) The code in this sub-directory can create inter- and intra-reproducibility plots.

-  - Input: A .csv files containing counts generated from two different experimenters at different times of an MBM experiment.
+  - Input: A .csv file containing counts generated from two different experimenters at different times of an MBM experiment.

   - Output: Two plots, one for inter-reproducibility, and another for intra-reproducibility.

+    This code was last run without errors with the following library versions:

+    - python 3.9.15
+    - matplotlib 3.6.2
+    - numpy 1.23.4
+    - pandas 1.5.2

 * [Create R Squared Plots](/Analysis_Material/Create_R_Squared_Plots/)